 Bent joined the meeting in order to defend himself and found it to be unethical that he wasn’t invited.
 He also sees it as a political move, since the elections were exactly one week from the meeting.

-“They want a person to be considered guilty without giving them a chance to prove themself innocent and then, when they are found to be innocent, they want them to still be guilty, but that is not how our country works.
-I didn’t know exactly what the meeting was going to be about because it was hidden, but I attended because I wanted to witness what goes on in an AS meeting and what better time than when I learn they have scheduled an emergency meeting to attack me for political reasons,” said Bent.
+“They want a person to be considered guilty without giving them a chance to prove themself innocent and then when they are found to be innocent, they want them to still be guilty, but that is not how our country works.
+I didn’t know exactly what the meeting was going to be about because it was hidden, but I attended because I wanted to witness what goes on in an AS meeting and what better time than when I learn they have scheduled an emergency meeting to attack me for political reasons,” Bent said.